pars-linux/web/web/developer.pardus.org.tr/source/guides/newfeature/newfeature_requests.rst

     * After the deadline Release and Community Delegate group start to review new feature requests as stated above:

 a.
-New Features reported from Özgürlük İçin -> Beyin:
+New Features reported from For Freedom -> Brain:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

         ..  image:: images/feature_oi.png